Housing Market Study Overview

-The first phase of the study is complete and identifies "vulnerable", or stressed, neighborhoods within the Tucson/Pima County region, also called the Tucson MSA.
+The first phase of the study identifies "vulnerable", or stressed, neighborhoods within the Tucson/Pima County region, also called the Tucson MSA.
 The Neighborhood Vulnerability Index may be used for geographically - targeted strategies to direct resources, policies, and programs to best meet the needs of Tucson and Pima County’s unique neighborhoods.

 Phase 2: Housing Market Assessment